 One potentially valuable figure that you won't see would show staff turnover.
 Heavy turnover is an obvious indication of unhappy workers, whose dissatisfaction could mean worse care.
-The national average for turnover in 2010 was 39.5 percent for all positions within a nursing home, according to an AHCA report published last year.
 The federal government has plans in the works to collect and report the information but does not now require homes to show it.